renzmann/renzmann.github.io/content/emacsd.md

 Once I figure out how to get colors working in Windows terminal, I'll update this table.
-For now though, the 16 bit colors don't react to my color theme, and so on Windows I rely singularly on GUI mode, rather than WSL or emacs inside Alacritty.
+For now though, the 16 bit colors don't react to my color theme, and so on Windows I rely singularly on GUI mode, rather than WSL or Emacs inside Alacritty.

-If I had to sum up the theme of my configuration, it would be "vanilla extract".
-In only a few instances do I change overt behavior of Emacs, the most noticiable departures of course being the color theme, vertico minibuffer, and [corfu](https://github.com/minad/corfu) completion-at-point.
-Even with those, though, I want a configuration that fits my hands in such a way that I remain comfortable using `emacs -Q` with very little disruption to my normal muscle memory and workflow.
+## Notable Features {#notable-features}

+You may notice that despite the laudable goal of intended minimalism, this document is is still quite long, as I have found many (ever increasing) quirky behaviors of Emacs that I tweak.
+Most of my time is spent in Org, SQL, Python, Bash, and Markdown, so the majority of configuration lies around these sections.

 I do make changes to things that I feel "should have been included."
 Some examples of this are:

-1. Additional major modes for languages like Markdown, go, and rust
+1. Additional major modes for languages like Markdown, Go, and Rust
 2. Error message support for `pyright` in a `*Compilation*` buffer
 3. Reasonable indentation behavior for SQL files
 4. Updating buffers automatically if their contents change on disk
-5. Syntax highlighting for Source blocks in Markdown.
+5. Syntax highlighting for Source blocks in Markdown

-You may notice that despite the laudable goal of intended minimalism, this document is is still quite long, as I have found many (ever increasing) quirky behaviors of Emacs that I tweak.
-Most of my time is spent in Org, SQL, Python, Bash, and Markdown, so the majority of configuration lies around these sections.
+6. Handling ANSI color escape codes in shell output, compilation, and VC buffers
+7. Ability to run TUI interfaces in comint-mode (shell, eshell) on Linux and macOS

 ## Tangling {#tangling}